yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 -----------------

-If your environment follows the `GoalEnv` interface (cf `HER <her.html>`_), then you should use HER + (SAC/TD3/DDPG/DQN) dependending on the action space.
+If your environment follows the `GoalEnv` interface (cf `HER <her.html>`_), then you should use HER + (SAC/TD3/DDPG/DQN) depending on the action space.

 .. note::

-	It seems that the number of workers is an important hyperparameters for experiments with HER.
+	The number of workers is an important hyperparameters for experiments with HER.
 Currently, only HER+DDPG supports multiprocessing using MPI.